LukeI50/Horse-Site/README.md

 ### Wireframing

 Wireframing was done using [Miro](https://miro.com/).
 Standard templates were used and then adapted for all the different pages of the website.
-We only used these wireframes as a general structure and as the development progressed we allowed them to change.
+As these wireframes were used only as a general structure they will differ slightly from our final project.

 _Wireframing images_